Paris Hotel National des Invalides Photos

 Architecture and details on the Eglise du Dome

-It was King Louis XIV who gave the orders to construct a large complex to house war veterans and the French soldiers that had been injured in battle, hence the name of Hotel des Invalides, and it also included a hospital that is still in operation today, yet within only a few years, it was decided that a chapel should also be constructed which was started in 1677 but was not completed until 1706.
+It was King Louis XIV who gave the orders to construct a large complex to house war veterans and the French soldiers that had been injured in battle, hence the name of Hotel National des Invalides, and it also included a hospital that is still in operation today, yet within only a few years, it was decided that a chapel should also be constructed which was started in 1677 but was not completed until 1706.

 Les Invalides photos 1 2 3 4 5 6 7 8 9 10 Next >>